yurujiang2003/sparta/README.md

 ## Citation

-If you use Sparta in your research, please cite:
+If Sparta is helpful you:

 ```bibtex
 @misc{jiang2025spartaalignmentcollectivelyaligning,